staaky/voila/README.md

 Options can be set as the first parameter.

-+ `natural` - _Boolean_ - Callback are called as soon as `naturalWidth/Height` are available when `true` (the default).
++ `natural` - _Boolean_ - Callbacks are called as soon as `naturalWidth/Height` are available when `true` (the default).
 Using `false` will call callbacks as soon as `onload` fires on a detached Image object, which is slower, but can give the image more time to render.

 ```js
 $('#container').voila({ natural: true }, function(instance) {